decentralized-identity/presentation-exchange/spec/spec.md

 and business processes to define and execute.

-During validation, each Input Descriptor Object ****MUST**** refer to only a single discrete container within a _Presentation Submission_, such that all checks refer to properties within the same container and are protected by the same digital signature, if the container format supports digital signatures.
+During validation, each Input Descriptor Object ****MUST**** refer to only a single discrete container within a _Presentation Manifest_, such that all checks refer to properties within the same container and are protected by the same digital signature, if the container format supports digital signatures.
 Examples of discrete container formats include a single Verifiable Credential